Ezhumalai: Plot

 Lakshmi fails to receive and retorts.
 Listening to this, Ezhumalai exiles her when she reaches her parents' house and gives birth to a boy.
 Later, Ezhumalai’s brothers are about to return without viewing the newborn baby and refuse to accompany them.
 While travelling, they are onslaught by Nagalingam’s men, but Ezhumalai secures his family, keeping his life at risk, and safely sends them off.
 They realise his virtue and plead pardon after soul-searching.
 Simultaneously, Nagalingam attempts to kill Ezhumalai's son, where Lakshmi is stabbed while guarding him.
 Before leaving her breath, she implores Ezhumalai to get rid of this climate, which Venkatachalam also convinces him about the same.

-Present: An enraged Nagalingam attacks Venkatachalam but is struck seeing Ezhumalai (who has returned to his hometown).
+In the present, an enraged Nagalingam attacks Venkatachalam but is struck seeing Ezhumalai (who has returned to his hometown).
 Ezhumalai hands over Anjali to him.
 During this, Ezhumalai's son spells his first words, calling Anjali as his mother.
 Later, Venkatachalam initiates Ezhumalai to bring Anjali as a mother to his child.
 Anjali’s wedding arrangements are in progress, where Ezhumalai uproars Nagalingam fixing his match with Anjali and challenges him to block him.
 He cracks down on the day of the marriage and perceives the presence of Anjali at the hospital, who has removed her uterus as a sacrifice not to have an offspring.
 At last, Ezhumalai finally accepts Anjali wholeheartedly.

+Production

+A fight sequence was shot at a temple at Kumbakonam for three days while another scene was shot at a bungalow in Chennai.